 This course is designed to familiarize students with the resources offered by an academic library and to develop the skills needed to utilize this knowledge in the preparation of term papers, presentations and other assignments.
-Fall.
+Offered on demand.

 MANAGEMENT INFORMATION SYSTEMS